 Achieve a Winning Tennis Mind

+As you become more successful in your career, the actions you take and the projects you run will affect more and more people.
+The more people you affect, the more likely it is that your actions will impact people who have power and influence over your projects.
 These people could be strong supporters of your work or they could block it.
 Perform a stakeholder analysis to identify your key project influencers and opposers.
 It helps them ensure that their projects succeed where others fail.
 Each year, members of Mensa meet over one weekend to play and rate the year's newest board games.
 The top five games earn Mensa Select distinction and may display the Mensa Select seal on their packaging.
-The seal indicates that a game is original, challenging and well designed.
-Indirectly, it indicates that a game is original and creative in concept, challenging, a good value for the price, easy to comprehend and play, and, above all, fun!
-Look for the Mensa Select seal when purchasing games.
-Why are some people more accomplished than others?
-Aside from sheer talent, highly successful people have a winning frame of mind that catapults them to untold heights.
-Billie Jean King had it with tennis.

 A Winning Frame of Mind Psychology Today